Netflix refuses to add disclaimer to ‘The Crown,’ despite pressure from the British government

 Last month, Earl Charles Spencer, Diana’s brother, said he was worried that viewers would interpret scenes “as gospel” and said the show should alert viewers that not all scenes are a true representation of real events.

 “People see a program like that and they forget that it is fiction,” he told ITV.
-“They assume, especially foreigners, I find Americans tell me they have watched ‘The Crown’ as if they have taken a history lesson.
+“They assume, especially foreigners — I find Americans tell me they have watched ‘The Crown’ as if they have taken a history lesson.
 Well, they haven’t.”

 The series began in 2016 and initially focused on Elizabeth marrying Prince Philip and life in Britain under Winston Churchill.
 The fourth and latest season depicts the marriage of Diana and Charles and explores the relationship between Elizabeth and Britain’s first female prime minister, Margaret Thatcher.